UriKH/structures-algo-utils/README.md

-# structures_and_algo
+# structures-algo-utils
-common data structures and algorithms implemented in C++ and python
+Common data structures and algorithms implemented in C++ and python.
+Also included some utilty packages for testing.